Updated Impact Against All Odds Lineup | 411MANIA

 Updated Impact Against All Odds Lineup

 Impact has an updated lineup for Against All Odds following this week’s Impact Wrestling.
-You can see the updated lineup below for the show, which takes place on June 19th and airs live on PPV:
+You can see the updated lineup below for the show, which takes place on July 1st and airs live on Impact!
+Plus:

 * Impact World Championship Match: Josh Alexander vs. Joe Doering